maryam-ebrahim/alx-system_engineering-devops/0x01-shell_permissions/README.md

 task 9: sets the permission to the file hello as follows: Owner: no permission at all, Group: no permission at all, Other users: all the permissions

 task 10: sets the mode of the file hello to '-rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello'

+task 11: adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users